ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/chandraprarikraj/CVE-2023-51214](https://github.com/chandraprarikraj/CVE-2023-51214) :  ![starts](https://img.shields.io/github/stars/chandraprarikraj/CVE-2023-51214.svg) ![forks](https://img.shields.io/github/forks/chandraprarikraj/CVE-2023-51214.svg)

 ## CVE-2023-51127
  FLIR AX8 thermal sensor cameras up to and including 1.46.16 are vulnerable to Directory Traversal due to improper access restriction.
 This vulnerability allows an unauthenticated, remote attacker to obtain arbitrary sensitive file contents by uploading a specially crafted symbolic link file.
+NOTE: The vendor has stated that with the introduction of firmware version 1.49.16 (Jan 2023) the FLIR AX8 should no longer be affected by the vulnerability reported.
+Latest firmware version (as of Oct 2025, was released Jun 2024) is 1.55.16.

 - [https://github.com/risuxx/CVE-2023-51127](https://github.com/risuxx/CVE-2023-51127) :  ![starts](https://img.shields.io/github/stars/risuxx/CVE-2023-51127.svg) ![forks](https://img.shields.io/github/forks/risuxx/CVE-2023-51127.svg)

 ## CVE-2023-51126
  Command injection vulnerability in /usr/www/res.php in FLIR AX8 up to 1.46.16 allows attackers to run arbitrary commands via the value parameter.
+NOTE: The vendor has stated that with the introduction of firmware version 1.49.16 (Jan 2023) the FLIR AX8 should no longer be affected by the vulnerability reported.
+Latest firmware version (as of Oct 2025, was released Jun 2024) is 1.55.16.